Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 Work in progress:
 rate based on syntax of summary sentences when training a model Unsure of what kind of model to use
-Which factors are important in good sentences,
+Which factors are important in good sentences. supervised, unsupervised

+### Packages:
+natural language processing:
+Spacy, NLTK, gensim

+Searching corpus () API:

+Google web crawler: